ProfessorKolodziej/final-project-spring-2024-cats-hide-and-seek/README.md

-# Cat Hide and Seek
+# Cats Hide and Seek
 ## Description

 This project aims to develop an interactive and entertaining cat hide-and-seek game that provides players with a fun and immersive experience.